 There is, however, another version of the author/characters analogy that I do find appealing, because it is in fact dialogical.
 It’s important to think of the relationship, not in terms of a finished product already published and available for purchase.
 Instead, consider the relationship many authors report with their characters while they are writing.*

 One of my favorite authors, Frederick Buechner, wrote a series of four novels about a charlatan preacher and the unlikely friendships that resulted.
 He had only planned to write one novel, but he reports, “When I wrote the last sentence of [the first novel], I had thought I had finished with [all my characters] for good but soon found out that they were not finished with me.
 And so it was with the succeeding volumes, at the end of each of which I rang the curtain down only to find that, after a brief intermission, they’d rung it up again” (The Book of Bebb [San Francisco: Harper & Row, 1979], p. viii).
 So he wrote the remaining three novels to find out what happened to his characters, without ever sacrificing his unique role as the author.
+He did manage to include them in a delightful storyline that was ultimately his, but what they did along the way continued to surprise him.
+It would be misleading to say that he controlled them.

-Here is an intimately dialogical relationship where the author is not simply another character in the story but nevertheless is not, and did not finally want to be, in total control of the characters.
+So here is an intimately dialogical relationship where the author is not simply another character in the story but nevertheless is not, and did not finally want to be, in total control of the characters.
 By imagining his characters so vividly, it seems that Buechner shared some of his own creativity with them, to the point where they could actually surprise him.
 This is closer to the undomesticated transcendence, the dialogical transcendence engaging us in the concrete here-and-now, that process thought suggests, and that I find non-negotiable.
 It suggests that, in whatever sense God is the author of your and my stories, God is just as much the reader responding to the liveliness invested in every character.
 This author/reader is intimately all-enlivening, all-sustaining, and all-embracing, but definitely not all-controlling.
 I think this analogy fits Placher’s earlier work (Narratives) pretty well, but I’m not sure there’s any place for it in Domestication.

 Some might argue that this only shows how a human author is so much less than the all-knowing, all-controlling divine author who never has to find out what happens to any character.
 But really, who is the more creative, less domesticated author—the one whose characters conform exactly to the author’s purposes, or the one whose characters take on a life of their own, a shared creativity, and start to run away with a story that still manages to include them?
 Which kind of author would you rather be if you were going to be one?
 If there’s nothing to discover in the process, one might as well not write anything.